trading-point/kotlin-composable-architecture/README.md

-!WIP: USE IT AT YOUR OWN RISK!

 # A Kotlin port of The Composable Architecture (aka **TKA**)

+⚠️ THERE ARE STILL SEVERAL ROUGH EDGES SO USE IT AT YOUR OWN RISK ⚠️

 [Point-Free's](https://github.com/pointfreeco) [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) is a Swift library so this "fork" has ported the core concepts in Kotlin in order to help share domain logic amongst Android/iOS apps.

 ## Design decisions
 - As with every Kotlin library that respect itself, the name needs to be paraphrased using the **K** and thus, **The Komposable Architecture** (aka **TKA**) was born.
+- Why RxJava?
+Because the nature of our project dictated the use of a reactive framework and at the time of adoption (2020) it was the only stable and production ready one for Android.
 - The `tka` module is a pure Kotlin library module with no platform dependencies so that it can be used on any java/kotlin project.
 - Effect is just a `typealias` of `Observable`, that way no type erasure is required.
-- Since the state is immutable the `reduce` function returns a `Reduced` result that holds the new state along with it's Effect (`Reduced` is actually a `typealias` of `Pair<STATE, Effect<ACTION>`).
+- Since the state is immutable and there is no `inout` in Kotlin, the `reduce` function returns a `Reduced` result that holds the new (copied) state along with it's `Effect`.
-- Since there are no key paths (`\.`) in Kotlin, the concept of **Optics** was used to abstract read/write operations to immutable data structures.
+- Since there are no key/case paths (`\.`) in Kotlin, the concept of **Optics** was used to abstract read/write operations of immutable data structures.
   For more info on the concept please check [Arrow Optics](https://arrow-kt.io/docs/0.10/optics/lens/).
 - Because of the different lifecycle of objects in the JVM world and the absence of `deinit` to dispose the subscriptions, the `Store` contract was changed a bit to accept a parent stream and merge it to